Greek Play 2016 - Euripides' Alcestis

 Greek Drama Day 2015

-As an addition to the play, on Thursday 12 February from 12.00 we will be running our Greek Drama Day for sixth form students.
+As an addition to the play, on Thursday 12 February from 12.00 a Greek Drama Day was held for sixth form students.

-This educational afternoon will include a practical theatre workshop and academic seminars on ancient theatre given by lectures from King’s Classics Department.
+This educational afternoon included a practical theatre workshop and academic seminars on ancient theatre given by lectures from King’s Classics Department.

-It will be free of charge and open to Year 12 and 13 students, with a maximum of 5 students per school.
-To book please email Dr Emmanuela Bakola with the names of your pupils and member(s) of staff that would like to attend.
+It was free of charge and open to Year 12 and 13 students, with a maximum of 5 students per school.

 Tradition of the King's Greek Play